 • Education

-Employers often use background checks when hiring new workers.
+Employers often rely on background checks during the hiring process.

-Background checks must follow laws like the Fair Credit Reporting Act (FCRA).
+Don’t forget, background checks need to comply with laws like the Fair Credit Reporting Act (FCRA).

 Choosing a Background Check Service

-Picking the right background check service is key.
+Picking the right background check service is crucial.

 • Checkr